Dr. Ivette Motola on the Gordon Center’s Advanced Stroke Life Support Program

 One of the biggest changes we should make right now is getting the latest education to health care professionals and also the public.
 There’s been some effort on this front, but there’s still a ways to go until most people are able to look at a person or recognize symptoms within themselves and say they’re likely having a stroke.
 Patients with stroke need to get to the hospital as soon as possible.
 The general population needs to think of a stroke, or “brain attack,” similar to a heart attack and get help as quickly as possible by calling emergency medical services.

-Tags: Advanced Stroke Life Support, alteplase, American Heart Association, COVID-19, Dr. Ivette Motola, emergency medicine, first responders, Gordon Center, Michael S. Gordon Center for Research in Medical Education, stroke, thrombolytic
+Tags: Advanced Stroke Life Support, alteplase, American Heart Association, COVID-19, Dr. Ivette Motola, emergency medicine, first responders, Gordon Center for Simulation and Innovation, stroke, thrombolytic